vincenzoconv99/Deep-learning-techniques-for-COVID-19-diagnosis-using-CT-images/README.md

 </ul>

 <h3>1.
 Scraping and preprocessing</h3>
 All CT images are available for download, so we used https://www.httrack.com/ application to automate the process of downloading.
-Other data (biological values, basic info and comorbidities) is available as a txt file named patient.txt, we wrote and used structure_data.ipybn in order to obtain JSON encoded file: <b>patient.json</b>.
+Other data (biological values, basic info and comorbidities) is available as a txt file named patient.txt, we wrote and used <b>structure_data.ipybn</b> in order to obtain JSON encoded file: <b>patient.json</b>.